auspayroll/evidentli/sumo/README.md

 ## Matched Pairs

 If there are two Cohorts specified, SUMO will automatically generate statistic information on matched paired patients.
-Patients must have already been paired with matching `pair_id` field in the `Crubicle` database, typically allocated in a previous stage of a workflow.
+Patients must have already been paired with a matching `pair_id` field in the `Crubicle` database, typically allocated in a previous stage of a workflow.

 ---

 ## Odds Ratio

-SUMO will try to calcaulate an odds ratio based on the field of analysis `foa` and `exposure_level` fields.
+SUMO will try to calculate an odds ratio based on the field of analysis `foa` and `exposure_level` fields.

 ``sumo = Sumo(project_id='test_rondo_integration, cohorts='A,B', foa='Person.day_of_birth', exposure_level=20)``